pianocomposer321/yabs.nvim/README.md

 ## About

-At its heart, yabs.nvim is just a mapping of languages/filetypes to the command that will build and/or run them.
-You provide a string (or a function - more on that later) designating what command to run as well as a function that takes that string as an argument.
-Any time you run `require("yabs"):build()`, the plugin will pass the command for the current filetype to the build function.
+yabs.nvim adds vscode-like tasks feature to neovim.
+It allows you to specify specific commands that are associated with certain filetypes (or whole projects), as well as where the output for those commands should go, and run them with a keybinding.
+For example, for a python file you could have a `run` task that runs `python3 %` in the terminal; for rust you could have a `build` task and a `run` task that run `cargo build`, sending the output to the quickfix list, and `cargo run`, sending the output to the terminal, respectively; and for javascript, you could have a task to start the frontend server, one to start the backend server, and one to run tests.

 ## Installation
 Packer.nvim: